davidyamand-lang/Zenith-Research/README.md

-Independent research and informed discussion focused on Zenith Energy, the European energy company listed in London, Oslo, and Sweden.
-TO submit your own research please message me.
+# Zenith Energy – Research Repository

+This repository hosts independent research, reference documents, and archived materials relating to Zenith Energy.

+All materials are provided for discussion and information purposes only and do not constitute investment advice.

+Documents are organised by date and topic.
+Superseded materials may be retained in the archive for reference.

+To submit your own research please contact me directly.